 IO Voltage to GND

-IO sink current
+IO Sink Current

 -0.5V, +6V

 20mA

-Temperature Range -40°C to +85°C

-Junction Temperature +150°C

-Storage Temperature Range -25°C to +50°C
+Temperature Range DS1921H, DS1921Z -40°C to +85°C Storage Temperature Range -40°C to +50°C

-This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operation sections of this specification is not implied.
-Exposure to absolute maximum rating conditions for extended periods of time may affect reliability.
-These devices must not be exposed to temperatures over 70°C for extended time periods.
+- This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operation sections of this specification is not implied.
+Exposure to absolute maximum rating conditions for extended periods of time may affect reliability. - Storage or operation above 50°C significantly reduces battery life.